lupyuen/lupyuen.github.io/src/unicorn4.md

 }
 ```

-This means our Barebones Emulator will print the UART Output and show the __NuttX Boot Log__...
+When we run this: Our Barebones Emulator will print the UART Output and show the __NuttX Boot Log__...

 ```bash
 ## To see the Emulated UART Output: